A timeline of the ‘Gaza Solidarity Encampment’

 Plans leak

-Unlike other universities where encampments began unexpectedly, planning documents for the Princeton encampment were leaked to conservative outlet The National Review.
+Unlike other universities where encampments began unexpectedly, planning documents for the Princeton encampment were leaked to conservative outlet National Review.
 They published a story on Wednesday morning, before the actual sit-in began.

 The documents, independently verified by the ‘Prince,’ outlined a plan for at least 20 people camping overnight.
 A leaked press release — similar but not identical to demand sheets circulated at the actual sit-in the next day — noted protesters would call for the University to “divest and disassociate from Israel” and publicly endorse a ceasefire.